Saturday, December 29, 2007

 "What do you want here today?" the desert asked him.
 "Didn't you spend enough time looking at me yesterday?"

-the boy said.
+"Somewhere you are holding the person I love," the boy said.
 "So, when I lookout over your sands, I am also looking at her.
 I want to return to her, and I need your help so I can turn myself into the wind."

 "What is love?" the desert asked.